Limows/LimFTPClient_WM/README.md

 ### Update manager

  Click the update menu item.
- After verification, the manager will offer to download the new version, if it exists After downloading, close the program and run the file "Update.cab" from your Downloading directory
+ After verification, the manager will offer to download the new version, if it exists.
+ After downloading, close the program and run the file "Update.cab" from your Downloading directory

 ## Supported functions